Ayman Mansour

 Ayman Mansour أيمن منصور (born 9 September 1963) is an Egyptian former footballer who played as a forward, most notably for Zamalek.
 Mansour played for the Egypt national team, including at the 1994 African Cup of Nations.

 Club career

 Mansour was called "Super" after scoring the winning goal against Al Ahly club in the 1994 CAF Super Cup.

 He retired following the 1996 season due to back problems.

 International career

-Mansour appeard in 34 matches for the Egypt national team scoring 9 goals.
+Mansour made appearances in 34 matches for the Egypt national team scoring 9 goals.
 He won gold with Egypt during the 1992 Pan Arab Games, which also counted as the 1992 Arab Cup.
 He scored the fastest goal in the African Cup of nations History vs. Gabon, 1994, after 23 seconds of play.